dyxstat/MetaCC/README.md

 ```

 ### Add dependencies of external softwares
-Since MetaCC needs to execute the external softwares in the folder [Auxiliary](https://github.com/dyxstat/MetaCC/tree/main/Auxiliary), you can run the following commands to make sure that all external softwares are executable:
+Since MetaCC needs to execute the external softwares in the folder [Auxiliary](https://github.com/dyxstat/MetaCC/tree/main/Auxiliary),
+you may need to run the following commands to make sure that all external softwares are executable:
 ```
 chmod +x Auxiliary/test_getmarker.pl
 chmod +x Auxiliary/FragGeneScan/FragGeneScan